-If you are looking for an English teacher job, be it a primary or secondary teacher, you should familiarize yourself with some of the commonly asked questions.
+If you are looking for an English teaching job, be it a primary or secondary teacher, you should familiarize yourself with some commonly asked questions.
 An English teacher mainly ensures the students learn correct grammar, pronunciation, reading, comprehension, etc.

 This role requires one to have relevant skills and education suitable for the job.
 This article makes it easy for you to pass your interview as it lists commonly asked questions and an answer for each question.